-- 5.1 Not more than one (1) ancillary dwelling shall be approved on any lot; - 5.2 The maximum floor area of the ancillary dwelling shall not exceed 100m; The 100m is the total living area only and does not include verandahs, patios, pergolas, alfresco areas or carports / garages; - 5.3 The ancillary dwelling is to be located within 50m to the main dwelling; - 5.4 The ancillary dwelling should not be located between the street setback and the main residence unless otherwise approved by the local government; - 5.5 Materials and colours used on external walls and roof shall complement the main dwelling; - 5.6 One uncovered or covered hardstand car parking bay shall be provided; - 5.7 The ancillary dwelling must be appropriately located within the approved building envelope for the property (where one exists); - 5.8 The ancillary dwelling shall share the same driveway as the main dwelling unless otherwise required under State Planning Policy 3.7 Planning in Bushfire Prone Areas; - 5.9 The sole occupant or occupants of the ancillary dwelling are to be members of the family of the occupiers of the main dwelling.
+- 2.1.
+Not more than one (1) ancillary dwelling shall be approved on any lot. - 2.2.
+The maximum floor area of the ancillary dwelling shall not exceed 100m2.
+The 100m2 is the total living area only and does not include verandahs, patios, pergolas, alfresco areas or carports / garages. - 2.3.
+The ancillary dwelling is to be located within 50m to the main dwelling. - 2.4.
+The ancillary dwelling should not be located between the street setback and the main residence unless otherwise approved by the local government. - 2.5.
+When approving ancillary accommodation dwellings, the local government will provide advice notes, including but not limited to the following: - "The landowner is advised that approval and construction of the ancillary dwelling shall not be regarded as a basis for subdivision of the property."